-This is a full circle UK motorcycle tour that will take us to the four corners of the main land Britain.
+This is a full circle UK motorcycle tour that will take us to the four corners of the mainland Britain.
 It offers a delightful mix of big cities, picturesque thatched villages as well as elegant Georgian retreats.
 Furthermore it offers charming market towns, scenic national parks as well as roman and medieval historic sites.

 The next morning our tour continues towards the cathedral city of York.
-Along the way we’ll ride the magnificent route along Lincolnshire coast.
+Along the way we’ll ride the magnificent route along the Lincolnshire coast.
 In York there is plenty to interest any sightseer.
 Some of the most popular attractions are cobblestone Shambles and the inspiring Minster.
-There are also the Jorvik Viking Centre as well as the famous National Railway Museum.
+There is also the Jorvik Viking Centre as well as the famous National Railway Museum.

 No holiday to these parts would be complete without a visit to Edinburgh.
-Tarry here for two days and indulge our selves in fascinating Scottish history and culture.
+Tarry here for two days and indulge ourselves in fascinating Scottish history and culture.
 The capital city has old medieval quarters as well as the elegant newer Georgian part.
 We’ll have ample time to visit some of the popular tourist attractions.
 These include the famous Princes Street, Edinburgh Castle, Gin Distillery, National Museum of Scotland as well as the Royal Botanic Garden and the National Gallery.
 Or we may just decide to go for a ride!

 From here our route turns North West towards the Lake District.
 However on our way there we shall allow some time to visit the Borders Whisky Distillery in Hawick.

-The Lakeland is the land of poets such as William Wordsworth, Beatrix Potter as well as John Ruskin.
+Lakeland is the land of poets such as William Wordsworth, Beatrix Potter as well as John Ruskin.
 While we are here we’ll try not to miss the opportunity to stock up at the World’s smallest ginger bread factory in Grasmere.

 We leave the lakes the way we arrived, by meandering through the rolling hills of Cumbria towards the Welsh mountains.
 The Ponderosa Café is a famous biker meeting place.
 It is also conveniently located on the Horseshoe Pass and a great place to stop for a break.
-From our hotel we can visit the principle attraction in Weshpool, the medieval Powis Castle.
+From our hotel we can visit the principle attraction in Welshpool, the medieval Powis Castle.

 There are also many delightful honey coloured Cotswold villages and small towns within a short ride.
-These include Broadway, Winchcombe, Stow on the Wold, as well as Boughton on the Water and the Slaughters.
+These include Broadway, Winchcombe, Stow on the Wold, as well as Bourton on the Water and the Slaughters.

 For motorcycle rental options please click HERE